Azure/medical-imaging/federated-learning/README.md

 - Additionally, add the following secrets to your repository with corresponding values:
   - VM_PASSWORD: the password you would like to use for accessing the VM.
   - KAGGLE_USERNAME: your Kaggle username.
-  - kAGGLE_PASSWORD: your Kaggle API key.
+  - KAGGLE_PASSWORD: your Kaggle API key.
 More info [here](https://www.kaggle.com/docs/api).
 - Navigate to the GitHub Actions tab, and run the workflow with the name *FL provision resources*.
 If your resource group has a different name then 'fedlearn', change the name of the workflow variable accordingly.
 This will create a VM, 3 Machine Learning Workspaces and Compute Instances to your resource group.

 - Run the GitHub Actions workflow with the name *FL data preperation*.
 This will register the datasets required for your experiment in your workspace.